AnthonyRSpyker/Horiseon_accessibility/README.md

 Index:

-  -demo.png- A screen shot mock up of the page
+  *demo.png- A screen shot mock up of the page
-  -images folder: png's of all photos used on page -index.html- The HTML file
+  *images folder: png's of all photos used on page *index.html- The HTML file
-  -index.css- The CSS file
+  *index.css- The CSS file
-  -demo.png- A screen shot mock up of the page